Saturday, March 18, 2017

 STRANGEST THINGS THAT WASHED UP ON BEACHES

 It's not unusual to see all sorts of things washed up on beaches around the world.
-There's the natural things such as seaweed/kelp and sea shells, including all things native to the oceans such as dead sea animals of various sorts ranging from small creatures to the occasional large whale.
+There are the natural things such as seaweed/kelp and sea shells, including all things native to the oceans such as dead sea animals of various sorts ranging from small creatures to the occasional large whale.

 Here is a list I came across of unusual beach findings that didn't belong there.